Relevant. Purposeful. Selected for you.

 Interested in joining?
 Contact Patrick Rabiecki.

-Our second book has been selected!
+Our third book has been selected!

 Second book: For Every One by Jason Reynolds